Pure Land Buddhism: Post-Shandao developments

+The "Huiyuan" lineage begins with the work of Jiacai.
+As Yangjong Chen notes, while his lineage revered Huiyuan as patriarch, its teachings were a continuation of the mainstream teachings of Tanluan and Daochuo, with an emphasis on contemplative practice.
+Jiacai was a Pure Land monk of Hongfa Monastery in Chang'an during the reign of Emperor Gaozong of Tang (r.649 - 683).
+As such, he lived at around the same time as Shandao.
+Both inherited Daochuo's legacy, were active in the same place at the same time, and yet they seem to have been unaware of each other.
+Jiacai compiled various Pure Land works and composed the Treatise on the Pure Land (Jingtu Lun) in three fascicles, which teaches that nianfo practice should primarily focus on contemplation.
+Jiacai was also the first author to promote Huiyuan as a Pure Land ancestor.

-One important figure in this regard was the monk Cimin Huiri (c.
-680–74), who is known to have visited India.
-Cimin defended Pure Land Buddhism from the critiques of Chan masters that argued that all we needed to do was practice meditation.
+Another important post-Shandao figure is Cimin Huiri (c.
+680–74), who is known to have traveled overland to India.
+Cimin's Pure Land teaching combined teachings (jiao), meditation (chan), precepts (jie), and Pure Land (jing) into a comprehensive system.
+Cimin was considered by Hōnen to be the source of a separate lineage of Pure Land Buddhism, the Cimin lineage (which Hōnen saw as distinct from the Shandao lineage and the Huiyuan lineage).
+Cimin also defended Pure Land Buddhism from the critiques of Chan masters that argued that all we needed to do was practice meditation.
 Cimin's main defense of Pure Land is found in his Collection Outlining Various Scriptures and Treatises Regarding Methods of Contemplating the Buddha and Rebirth in the Pure Land.
-For Cimin, Chan masters who criticized Pure Land were arrogant unawakened people who falsely claimed enlightenment and denied basic Buddhist teaching and scriptures in favor of their own narrow focus on meditative concentration.
+For Cimin, Chan masters who criticized Pure Land were arrogant unawakened people who falsely claimed enlightenment and denied basic Buddhist teaching and scriptures in favor of their own narrow focus on meditation.
 In contrast, Cimin recommended "nien-fo, scripture chanting, and invocation of the bodhisattvas, in addition to vegetarianism," as a basic structure of Pure Land practice.